Leaders in student living.

 Ms. Baqir earned a BA from the University of Toronto Mississauga and is a member of the Project Management Institute, with a focus on International Project Management and Project Risk Assessment.

-Nikole Maloy
+Nikole Yarish

-Nikole Maloy applies her experience in Residence Life toward project execution, management, and analysis for Scion’s Advisory Services clients.
+Nikole Yarish applies her experience in Residence Life toward project execution, management, and analysis for Scion’s Advisory Services clients.
 Her research is used to explore market conditions, trends in higher education and student preferences that help determine the best housing solution for each unique institution.

 Prior to working with Scion, she gained three years of experience as a Resident Assistant at York University, and moved on to become a Residence Manager at a private boarding school.
 Being intricately involved in resident affairs, Nikole honed her skills in all aspects of residence life, from student engagement to crisis-management.
-Ms. Maloy has additional experience working with student services; while in University she worked as a team leader for the student security program, goSAFE, for 5 years.
+Mrs. Yarish has additional experience working with student services; while in University she worked as a team leader for the student security program, goSAFE, for 5 years.
 In conjunction with her education, this provided her with a comprehensive understanding of CPTED models and practices.

-Ms. Maloy earned her Bachelor of Arts in Criminology and Psychology from York University in Toronto.
+Mrs. Yarish earned her Bachelor of Arts in Criminology and Psychology from York University in Toronto.